duckduckgo/duckduckgo-help-pages/_docs/desktop/chrome.md

 ---

 <h2>
-    <a href="https://chrome.google.com/webstore/detail/duckduckgo-for-chrome/bkdgflcldnnnapblkhphbgpggdiikppg">Install our extension (recommended)</a>
+    <a href="https://chrome.google.com/webstore/detail/duckduckgo-for-chrome/bkdgflcldnnnapblkhphbgpggdiikppg">Install Our Extension (Recommended)</a>
 </h2>

 <h2 id="manual">
-    Making DuckDuckGo the default search engine for the omnibox and right-click search
+    Making DuckDuckGo the Default Search Engine for the Omnibox and Right-Click Search
 </h2>
 <ol>
     <li>